 “How can we know who we are and where we are going if we don't know anything about where we have come from and what we have been through, the courage shown, the costs paid, to be where we are?”

-Raye, who was the South’s first black quarterback to win a national title at Michigan State in 1966 and a trailblazer in the college and NFL coaching ranks, says he was inspired by the excitement of Robertson and Green venturing south of the Mason-Dixon Line.
+Raye, who was the South’s first black quarterback to win a national title at Michigan State in 1966 and a trailblazer in the college and NFL coaching ranks, was inspired by the excitement of Robertson and Green venturing south of the Mason-Dixon Line.
 Both players were All-American picks; Green had played in the 1957 Final Four, won by North Carolina over Kansas and Wilt Chamberlain, and Robertson was on his way to playing in the 1959 Final Four, won by Cal over West Virginia and Jerry West.

 The Dixie Classic featured four all-white Tobacco Road schools, N.C.
 State, North Carolina, Duke and Wake Forest, against four teams from around the nation.
 Robertson, a junior, and Green, a senior, were brilliant in the 10th edition of the Dixie Classic, although No. 2-ranked Cincinnati lost to No. 5 N.C.
 State in the semifinals and No. 7 Michigan State fell to the Wolfpack in the title game.